Think Outside the Funnel: How to Create a Custom Customer Journey Map

 Notice the London Underground map above doesn’t show every twist and turn on the tracks.
 It doesn’t have every feature, building, or bus route.
 It’s a useful abstraction to show how the majority of people move through the system.

-Mapping your business’ unique customer journey can help you focus your strategy, create more relevant content, and ultimately guide more customers to purchase.
+Mapping your business’ omnichannel customer journey can help you focus your strategy, create more relevant content, and ultimately guide more customers to purchase.

 Here’s how to create a customer journey map that’s unique to your business and your customers.